Kariaro/AmpleProgrammingLanguage/README.md

 Visualizations are used to debug how the compiler works and can help a developer identify errors made by the compiler and make it easier to fix them.

-Currently, there is only one visualization that shows a tree structure of the current program loaded.
+Currently, there exists three visualization

+* Source Code Viewer
+* Parse Tree Viewer
+* Instruction Viewer